D0GL0V3R/D0GL0V3R.github.io/_posts/2026-05-16-UMCS-2026-First-Attack-Defense-CTF-Experience.md

 But we learned more in those few hours than we could have learned from weeks of reading write-ups.
 And honestly, I can't wait to do it again.

+---

-Shoutout to my teammates - Eric Hendryani, Koh Tom Han and Teh Yu Xuan.
+**Shoutout to my teammates:** Eric Hendryani, Koh Tom Han and Teh Yu Xuan.